 Professionals currently or previously involved in your health and social care may provide information, for example about your previous diagnosis or treatment.
 This information may be obtained from your GP, obstetrician, midwife, health visitor, other mental health professionals, social workers or other professionals.
 This information may be obtained verbally or in writing.

 Information may be sent with a referral.
-Alternatively, I may request mental health or other health care records from your GP or another psychiatrist or mental health service.
+Alternatively, I may request mental health or other health care records from your GP or another psychiatrist or mental health service ( I will ask for your written consent to request this information if it is needed).

 Healthcare records include: